 Why Cognitive Therapy?

 The major reason for using Cognitive Therapy is because it is evidence based.
 This means that there is a large body of research evidence to indicate that this form of therapy is effective for the problems it addresses.
 A sample of the wide research base for Cognitive Therapy is reviewed in the Research section.
-It is uniquely based on principles derived form basic science in behavioural science, social psychology, cognitive science and neuroscience.
+It is uniquely based on principles derived from basic science in behavioural science, social psychology, cognitive science and neuroscience.
 It appeals to many because it is problem oriented and is more focused on moving forward to solve problems than going over the past to determine why the problems exist.

 Therapists are trained to be active and directive in therapy using strategies that guide clients, rather than simply listen.
 The goal of therapists at the Centre for Cognitive Therapy is to teach clients to ‘become their own therapists’.
 Education is an important component of therapy.

 Therapists at the Centre of Cognitive Therapy are unconditionally accepting of clients.
 They are warm and empathic and seek to fully understand clients to be most helpful.
 Therapists are also trained to be collaborative, and work hard to be sure that they are following the overall goals of their clients and that their clients are able to move forward in therapy at a comfortable pace.